jeffh/Hydrant/docs/source/getting_started.rst

 code flow of function calls for a function-by-function breakdown.

 This is a declarative way to define how Hydrant should map fields from one object to another.
-In short, we're defining a schema of the JSON structure we're expecting to parse.
+We're defining a schema of the JSON structure we're expecting to parse.
 Let's break it down:

-- The first ``HYDMapObject`` is a helper function that constructs an object for us to use.
+- The first :ref:`HYDMapObject` is a helper function that constructs an object for us to use.
 The function takes 4 arguments: an id, two classes, and a dictionary.
-The dictionary's keys correspond to the *first class* while the value corresponds to the *second class*.
+The dictionary's keys correspond to the **first class** while the value corresponds to the **second class**.
 This defines a mapping from an NSDictionary to a Person class.
 So it's key will map in the same direction.
-  The values can be strings or other objects that support the HYDMapper protocol.
+  The values can be strings or other objects that support the :ref:`HYDMapper` protocol.
-- ``HYDRootMapper`` is a sentinel value to indicate this argument isn't used.
-  Since the first argument is common to most of Hydrant's helper functions, this is a placeholder value to indicate nothing.
-It currently maps directly to ``nil``, but that may change in future versions.
-- ``HHYDMapStringToURL`` is another helper function that constructs a HYDMapper object.
-It converts strings into NSURLs for our Person class.
-It only takes an argument of where the URL result is stored -- to the homepage property of the Person class.
+- :ref:`HYDMapStringToURL` is another helper function that constructs a HYDMapper object.
+It converts strings into ``NSURLs`` for our ``Person`` class.
-- ``HYDMapArrayOf`` is yet another helper function that constructs a HYDMapper compatible object.
-It takes an argument of another HYDMapper and uses it to parse an array of objects.
+- :ref:`HYDMapArrayOf` is yet another helper function that constructs another ``HYDMapper`` object.
+It takes an argument of another ``HYDMapper`` and uses it to parse an array of objects.
-- The second ``HYDMapObject`` We've seen this again.
+- Now the second :ref:`HYDMapObject`.
 But now the first argument becomes obvious, it provides the destination of the results of the operation -- in this example, to the children property.
 - ``[mapper objectFromSourceObject:json error:nil]`` This actually does the
   conversion on the given JSON data structure and produces a Person class.
 The mapper will produce an error if the parsing failed.
-When it produces a parse error is flexible, but we'll cover that shortly.
+This method comes from the :ref:`HYDMapper` protocol.
 - ``[error isFatal]`` This checks the ``HYDError`` for fatalness.
 Hydrant has two notions of errors: fatal and non-fatal errors.
 Fatal errors are given when the object could not be produced under the given requirements.
 Non-fatal